alcruzr/UPS/README.md

 The transistors were mounted onto a dedicated heatsink block with fans for cooling.

 IMPORTANT: when ordering PCB, make sure outer layer copper thickness is set to 2oz.

+# Disclaimer
+High Voltage! build at your own risk.